vargspjut/wlog/README.md

 # wlog
 A golang logger with log-level, hooks and structured logging capabilities.
 Wlog also supports split-output to both stdout and optionally to a io.Writer.
-In addition, wlog can serve as a front-end for systemd's journal.
+In addition, wlog can serve as a front-end to systemd's journal.
 See [systemd-journal](https://github.com/vargspjut/systemd-journal) for an example.

 Available log-levels:
 - Debug